lamberta/devkit-doc/api/utilities.md

 2. `props {...object}`
 3. Return: `{object}`

-Combine the properties of multiple objects into the object passed as the first parameter.
-If a property already exists on the first object, then that value is used.
+Combine the properties of multiple objects.
+All properties are collected on the object passed as the first argument, and if a property already exists, subsequent values are ignored.

 ~~~
 var obj1 = {a: 1, b: 2},